open-telemetry/opentelemetry-collector-contrib/receiver/gitproviderreceiver/README.md

 The Git Provider receiver scrapes data from Git vendors.

-As a starting point, this receiver can infer many of the same core git metrics accross vendors, while being able to receive additional data specific to vendors.
+As a starting point, this receiver can infer many of the same core git metrics across vendors, while being able to receive additional data specific to vendors.

 The current default set of metrics common across all vendors can be found in